dfpeck/ivory/README.md

-# ivory-server
+# ivory
-Server for managing an ebook collection with metadata including tags and notes
+Ebook collection manager with metadata including tags and notes